chlodowling/J124-Final-Dowling/README.md

 _IMAGE 1_

-* From this pivot table, it is clear that of the 64 total organ transplants that occured in Hawaii in 2021, 35 of the transplant recipients were Asian, Non-Hispanic patients.
+* From this pivot table, it is clear that of the 64 total organ transplants that occured in Hawaii in 2021, 35 of the transplant recipients were Asian, Non-Hispanic patients, making this the racial group that received the most transplants in 2021.
 3. Then, to compare this to Hawaii's population demographics from 2021, I referred to the United States Sensus Bureau's 1-Year Estimate Detailed Table, derived from the 2021 American Community Survey.
 This table breaks down Hawaii's population demogrpahics for 2021.
 This data was imported into my google sheets workspace and is accessible under the "Hawaii US Census Data 2021" sheet and is also seen below.
 To analyze this data, I looked at row 6, "Asian alone," which that states in 2021 of the 1,441,553 people in Hawaii that year, 536,161 were Asian.

 _IMAGE 2_